James-Hendershott/wheresMyApp/ROADMAP.md

 - [x] Rack Creation visual preview during creation (live grid, labeled slots)
 - [x] Toast notifications for create/update/delete actions
 - [x] QR codes downloadable as PNG (alongside print)
+- [x] The home page should not have the little Scan QR button or the View Inventory Map in addition to the 3 larger feature cards — cleaned up to avoid confusion.
+- [x] Auth.js (NextAuth v5) integration with Prisma adapter and dev credentials login
+- [x] User registration flow with admin approval: /register page; admin review at /admin/pending-users
+- [x] Test account seeding: admin@test.local and user@test.local via /admin/seed-accounts
+- [x] Account page for profile editing: update name and avatar URL
+- [ ] Need to be able to Edit a Rack when you select it. i.e. Drag and drop totes, Change Location, Change Name Etc.
 - [ ] Ensure Photos can be added via taking a picture or uploading image.
-- [x] The home page should not have the little Scan QR button or the View Inventory Map in addition to the 3 larger feature cards — cleaned up to avoid confusion.
 - [ ] Ensure QR Scanning actually gives the option to access the camera and not just shut it down.

 ### Medium Priority